Poor design of guttering causing rot to roof framing, of a home in Westlake, South West of Brisbane.

 In most cases this will not cause problems, but in this particular circumstance flashing incorporated within the wall (above a lower level window) was allowing water to enter a bedroom at a lower level.

-This example shows that consistent overflowing of water from back of the gutter has caused rot to the tail end of the roof truss (top chord).
+Here is an example showing consistent overflowing of water from back of the gutter causing rot to the tail end of the roof truss (top chord).

 - Always consider the practical advantages of including eaves when having your building designed.